Advanced Heart Failure Today | Abbott

 Clinicians play a critical role in identifying heart failure progression early enough to help prevent heart failure-related hospitalizations, improve quality of life and extend survival for patients.

 Even with optimal medical management, medications can become less effective as heart failure progresses.
-It’s important to recognize when medications alone are not enough, and advanced therapies need to be considered.3
+It’s important to recognize when medications alone are not enough, and when advanced therapies need to be considered for late stage heart failure patients.3

-Fortunately, continuous innovation is creating more options for Mechanical Circulatory Support (MCS) patients with advanced heart failure, offering more hope for better lives.
+Fortunately, continuous innovation is creating more options for Mechanical Circulatory Support (MCS) patients with advanced heart failure, offering more hope for a better quality of life.

 Manuals & Resources